- Dodsworth (William Wyler)

 - The Plot Thickens (Ben Holmes)

 1- It was interesting revisiting In The Heat Of The Night and The Graduate on the same night on TCM.
-The latter holds up much better.
+The former holds up much better.
 Both are firmly rooted in a 1960s Zeitgeist, but In The Heat Of The Night achieves a timelessness in the same way The Grapes of Wrath achieves a timelessness while being firmly rooted in the Depression

 2- Is it possible that Days of Being Wild is even more exquisite than In The Mood For Love?
 Maybe.
 Sure glad I don’t have to choose between them!
 The nocturnal, triste love episode between cop Andy Lau and distraught Maggie Cheung is one of the most beautiful things I have seen in a long, long time.
 Xie xie, Wong Kar-wai